eippertlab/hfo-cns/README.md

 # cns-hfo

-This repository is associated with the following [manuscript] and the corresponding [dataset1](https://openneuro.org/datasets/ds004388) and [dataset2](https://openneuro.org/datasets/ds004389).
+This repository is associated with the following [manuscript] and the corresponding data in [Dataset 1](https://openneuro.org/datasets/ds004388) and [Dataset 2](https://openneuro.org/datasets/ds004389).
 If you have any questions related to this code, please feel free to contact [bailey@cbs.mpg.de](mailto:bailey@cbs.mpg.de).

-Abbreviations:
+Abbreviations used:
 * CNS: Central nervous system
 * HFO: High frequency oscillation
 * LF-SEP: Low frequency somatosensory evoked potential

 # Content
-This repository contains the preprocessing and analysis code used to preprocess and analyse high frequency oscillations across the central nervous system in electrophysiology data as presented in the above-mentioned manuscript.
+This repository contains the code used to preprocess and analyse high frequency oscillations across the central nervous system in electrophysiology data as presented in the above-mentioned manuscript.

 ## Main Processing